Russian opposition struggles to revive anti-Putin protests

 His defiance was typical of hardcore protesters who are determined to keep pressing for change even though Putin, now 60, has responded to none of their main demands for change and shows no sign of doing so in his third term as president.

-Putin's critics saw the use of force against protesters last year as a shift towards intimidation and repression and a turning point in the Kremlin's tactics.
+Putin's critics saw the use of force to break up the rally a year ago as a shift towards intimidation and repression and a turning point in the Kremlin's tactics.

-Two people have been jailed over last year's rally and 28 are awaiting trial, while several opposition leaders, including Navalny, face criminal charges which they say are politically motivated and could see them jailed for years.
+Two people have been jailed over last year's rally and 28 are awaiting trial, while several opposition leaders face criminal charges which they say are politically motivated and could see them jailed for years.

 "We are fighting for Russia, for our country, our future," Gennady Gudkov, a protest leader and former member of parliament, told the crowd - estimated by police at 7,000 and by reporters at up to about 15,000.